What is the OEC?

 They can be applied by scheduling an appointment with any of the POEA Centers and POLO worldwide.

-How to schedule a BM appointment
+How to schedule a OEC appointment

 2. Fill-up or Update you details